- Download our Moving to Montreal Guide (PDF)

 Walking in Montreal

-Walking is another eco-friendly and healthy way to get around in Montreal.
+Walking is another eco-friendly and healthy way to move around Montreal.
 The Montreal Underground Pedestrian Network is a great way to explore the city, especially during the bitter winters.
-This network spans 20 miles (32km) and is lined with shops and restaurants.
-During the more temperate months, residents get to enjoy the sights that tourists pay to see on urban walking tours.
+This network, commonly referred to as Underground City, spans 20 miles (32km) and is lined with shops and restaurants.